xyalicemiao/real-estate/README.md

 ## Statement on LLM usage

-LLM is used to edit this paper.
+ChatGPT4 is used to edit the code and writings in this paper.